DurhamARC-Training/PythonCourse-jupyterlite/README.md

 # DurhamARC JupyterLite deployment repository

 This repository is not meant to be deployed on its own but the content is supposed to be filled by the notebooks and files provided in the repository.

+For this to work the Course repository needs to contain a pip installable  `requirements.txt` with all non-jupyter dependencies.

-Paste this into a `.github/workflows/deploy.yml` and activate Github Pages
+Paste this into a `.github/workflows/deploy.yml` within the course repository and activate Github Pages generated from Github Actions.

 ```
 name: Deploy Jupyter Notebooks to GitHub Pages